Sometimes, you want to filter data based on the user that is requesting it. For example:

 For more information on row-level security using data policies on virtual connections, see About Virtual Connections and Data Policies.

 Use existing RLS in the database

-It is not necessarily easier or better to implement a built-in RLS model vs. building it with Tableau in mind; these techniques are generally leveraged when an organization has already invested in these technologies and they want to take advantage of that investment, or when they need to apply the same security policies to other database clients in addition to Tableau.
+It is not necessarily easier or better to implement a built-in RLS model vs building it with Tableau in mind; these techniques are generally leveraged when an organisation has already invested in these technologies and they want to take advantage of that investment, or when they need to apply the same security policies to other database clients in addition to Tableau.